At least one killed in blasts targeting troops in central Somalia

+The al Shabaab militant group claimed responsibility for the attacks, which went off almost simultaneously according to the witnesses, adding they targeted military bases in Jalalaqsi and Bulobarde towns in Hiran.

-There was no immediate claim of responsibility.
-Federal government soldiers and allied clan militias launched a major offensive against al Shabaab militants last August.
+Federal government soldiers and allied clan militias launched a major offensive against al Shabaab last August.
 The group has retaliated with a series of attacks after they were driven out of some of the territories.

-"A suicide car bomb exploded at a government forces checkpoint near the bridge," said Seinab Abdullahi, a shopkeeper in the Jalalaqsi district, who counted one body and six injured victims.
+"A suicide car bomb exploded at a government forces checkpoint near the bridge," said Seinab Abdullahi, a shopkeeper in Jalalaqsi, who counted one body and six injured victims.

 Police and government officials were not immediately available for comment.